dritter-sap/iibench/README.md

 (From https://github.com/dritter-sap/iibench-mongodb, originally forked from https://github.com/tmcallaghan/iibench-mongodb, but not MongoDB-specific any longer)

 Indexed insertion Benchmark (iiBench) for MongoDB and OrientDB.
 The original benchmark was developed by Percona (cf. https://github.com/tmcallaghan/iibench-mongodb), but last updated in 2014.
+*This repository denotes the latest version of the benchmark.
+All further contributions should go here.*

 Contributions:
 * fixed bugs (e.g., threading problems)
 * ported benchmark to mongodb v3.11.1
 * added a benchmark for orientdb v3.0.24
 * added post-processing for visualization of results

 Requirements
 =====================